Two-Electron Correlations in the Metallic Electron Gas

-We now apply our calculated scattering amplitudes to compute macroscopic transport properties~\cite{mahan2013many,PhysRev.185.323,PhysRevLett.21.279}, enabling a direct validation of our numerical results against experimental benchmarks.
-In simple metals, deviations from the Wiedemann–Franz law---which asserts that the electrical resistivity $\rho$ and thermal resistivity $W$ relate to a universal constant $L_0$ via the equation $\rho/(WT) = L_0$---are experimentally observed, particularly above the Debye temperature~\cite{kittel2018introduction}.
+\emph{Thermal resistivity in simple metals.---} We now apply our calculated scattering amplitudes to compute macroscopic transport properties~\cite{mahan2013many,PhysRev.185.323,PhysRevLett.21.279}, enabling a direct validation of our numerical results against experimental benchmarks.
+In simple metals, deviations from the Wiedemann--Franz law---which asserts that the electrical resistivity $\rho$ and thermal resistivity $W$ relate to a universal constant $L_0$ via the equation $\rho/(WT) = L_0$---are experimentally observed, particularly above the Debye temperature~\cite{kittel2018introduction}.
 This deviation manifests as an additional thermal resistance with a linear temperature dependence, identified as the electron--electron scattering contribution, $W_{ee}$~\cite{Cook1972,Cook1973,Cook1979,Uher2004}.
-However, a precise theoretical description has remained elusive: conventional first-principles DFT typically struggles to capture such dynamical scattering processes, while standard many-body approximations like RPA and the original KO$^\pm$ interaction fail to reproduce the experimental magnitude—yielding significant underestimates and overestimates, respectively (Fig.~\ref{fig:Transport}).
-By contrast, utilizing the full angular dependence of our \emph{ab initio} scattering amplitudes~\footnote{See Sec.~SVI in the supplemental material}, our VDMC calculations achieve excellent agreement with measurements for simple metals (Al, Na, K, Rb) , where band mass and core polarization corrections are negligible.
-Remarkably, this agreement is faithfully reproduced by the computationally efficient sKO$^+$ ansatz, highlighting its promise for incorporating accurate e-e scattering into first-principles transport calculations of materials.
+However, a precise theoretical description has remained elusive: conventional first-principles DFT typically struggles to capture such dynamical scattering processes, while standard many-body approximations like RPA and the original KO$^\pm$ interaction fail to reproduce the experimental magnitude---yielding significant underestimates and overestimates, respectively (Fig.~\ref{fig:Transport}).
+By contrast, utilizing the full angular dependence of our \emph{ab initio} scattering amplitudes~\footnote{See Sec.~SVI in the Supplemental Material}, our VDMC calculations achieve excellent agreement with measurements for simple metals (Al, Na, K, Rb).
+For these nearly-free-electron metals, band-mass and core-polarization corrections are small.
+Therefore, the crystal structures and the DFT bands are not included at this stage as a density-parametrized UEG benchmark and these metals are only represented by the corresponding valence-electron density parameter $r_s$, allowing our results to be compared directly with the measured electron--electron thermal resistivity.
+Remarkably, this agreement is faithfully reproduced by the computationally efficient sKO$^+$ ansatz, highlighting its promise for incorporating accurate electron-electron scattering into future material-specific first-principles transport calculations.
 Complementing these macroscopic resistivity results, we also present the quasiparticle scattering rate in the inset of Fig.~\ref{fig:Transport}, providing the fundamental timescale governing these transport dynamics~\cite{mahan2013many,PhysRevLett.21.279}.